harbour22/harbour22.github.io/_posts/2017-10-07-small-beginnings.markdown

 date:   2017-10-11
 categories: General
 ---
 Measuring the passage of, and where we spend time on a daily basis is difficult.
-The goal of this site is to capture my thoughts (and notes) on some of the technologies, processes, maths and finance topics I end up spending that time looking at.
+The goal of this site is to capture my thoughts (and notes) on some of the technologies, processes and mathematical topics I end up spending that time looking at.

 In itself it also allows me to familiarise myself with [GitHub Pages pages](https://pages.github.com), [Jekyll](https://jekyllrb.com) and the [Markdown syntax](https://daringfireball.net/projects/markdown/)